kevintanhongann/kevintanhongann/README.md

 - **Action:** Use AI to architect and develop their tech solutions
 - **Result:** Productivity went up handling various projects using AI and vibe engineering techniques

-**TapPrint Sdn Bhd – CTO** | _2023–2024_
-- **Situation**: Spearheaded the development of a SaaS quotation platform for the printing industry.
-- **Technology**: Spring Boot, Vue.js, PostgreSQL, Liquibase, Python.
-- **Action**: Designed and built the entire platform from scratch, implemented key features for quote generation, and ensured seamless system integration with existing industry tools.
-- **Result**: Reduced quote generation time by 50%, and improved operational efficiency for users.
-Still in the process of getting more customers.

-**Fotia Solutions – Senior Developer Contractor** | _2022–2023_
-- **Situation**: Led a large-scale data migration for the Department of Statistics Malaysia (DOSM).
-- **Technology**: Python, PostgreSQL, Jenkins.
-- **Action**: Designed and implemented data-cleaning algorithms to migrate census data while ensuring zero data loss.
-- **Result**: Successfully migrated 10 million+ data records, reducing manual data entry errors by 90%.

 ---

 ### 📫 Get In Touch